-Make note of the makeup date for your school in the event you need to administer makeup testing.
+Make note of the makeup date for your school if you plan to administer makeup testing.
 Makeup testing requires that you follow all of the same policies as you do for the primary test date.

 For students absent on test day, securely store any prelabeled or pregridded answer sheets with the makeup test materials until you hold the makeup test.